tabulapdf/tabula/README.md

 You can also support our continued work on Tabula with a one-time or monthly donation [on OpenCollective](https://opencollective.com/tabulapdf#support).
 Organizations who use Tabula can also [sponsor the project](https://opencollective.com/tabulapdf#support) for acknolwedgement on [our official site](http://tabula.technology/) and this README.

-Special thanks to the following users and organizations for generously supporting Tabula with donations and grants:
+Tabula is made possible in part through <a href="https://opencollective.com/tabulapdf">the generosity of our users</a> and through grants from the <a href="http://www.knightfoundation.org/">Knight Foundation</a> and the <a href="https://shuttleworthfoundation.org/">Shuttleworth Foundation</a>.
+Special thanks to all the users and organizations that support Tabula!

 <a href="https://opencollective.com/tabulapdf/backer/0/website" target="_blank"><img src="https://opencollective.com/tabulapdf/backer/0/avatar"></a>
 <a href="https://opencollective.com/tabulapdf/backer/1/website" target="_blank"><img src="https://opencollective.com/tabulapdf/backer/1/avatar"></a>